 We offer free educational field trips for school groups interested in learning more about the water renewal process.
 Tours can vary from 30 minutes to three hours depending on the tour type.
 Typical school group tours are 1 hour and 30 minutes.
 The fieldtrip includes a presentation/video and walking tour of the plant.
 Participants are required to wear closed toed shoes.
 Water testing and visits to the South Platte River can be provided upon request for high school student groups.
 We can accommodate 1 – 25 participants per group.

-Let us come to you!
-Schedule a thirty minute or one hour presentation for your classroom, homeschooling group, or scouting troop and let us bring the learning to you!
+Schedule a thirty minute or one hour presentation for your classroom, homeschooling group, or scouting troop and let us bring the learning to you.
+Classroom teachers may also check out the kits to use in their classroom as an enrichment activity to lessons.

 Have you ever wondered how people get water to their house when there is not a faucet in the kitchen or bathroom?
 If you lived in a remote village, how would you get your water?
 In small villages, children, and sometimes adults go to the public water source (river, stream or lake) and haul water every day for the family to use for cooking, cleaning and drinking.
 Through this interactive lesson kids (K – 4) can experience hauling the water for their families.
 The activity can be adapted for any age to include longer treks and added obstacles.